betula/ya-signals/README.md

 _React application framework based on MobX._

-Signals is a performant state management library with two primary goals:
+Signals is a performant state management library with one primary goal:

 - Make it as easy as possible to write business logic for small up to complex apps.
-No matter how complex your logic is, your app updates should stay fast without you needing to think about it.
-Signals automatically optimize state updates behind the scenes to trigger the fewest updates necessary.
-They are lazy by default and automatically skip signals that no one listens to.
-- Integrate into frameworks as if they were native built-in primitives.
-You don't need any selectors, wrapper functions, or anything else.
-Signals can be accessed directly and your component will automatically re-render when the signal's value changes.

 ## Installation